jeremyaliparo/nitrous/README.md

 ### Quick Start

-Nitrous is a portable application (under 1MB) with no setup wizard needed.
+Nitrous is a portable application (1MB) with no setup wizard needed.

 1. Download **`Nitrous.exe`** from [Releases](https://github.com/jeremyaliparo/nitrous/releases).
 2. Save it anywhere on your PC (e.g., `C:\Tools`).